asreview/asreview/docs/source/server/configuration.rst

 - DISABLE_LOGIN: if set to ``false`` the application will start with authentication.
 If the SQLite database does not exist, one will be created during startup.
+- LOGIN_DURATION: number of days that a user should remain logged in.
+Default: 31.
 - SECRET_KEY: the secret key is a string that is used to encrypt cookies and is mandatory if authentication is required.
 - SECURITY_PASSWORD_SALT: another string used to hash passwords, also mandatory